 when to go

 The Taj Mahal is the best known building in the world and arguably the most beautiful.
-The architecture is sublime but it is the history that the stones embody that attract seven million visitors each year.
+The architecture is sublime but it is the history embodied in the stones that attract seven million visitors each year.

-Precisely for this reason, and because the site attracts so many visitors – from old carriage tourists alighting from a five-star hotel near the entrance to young hikers arriving for a couple of hours from New Delhi – you’d think it might be doomed. to disappoint.
+For that very reason, and because the site attracts so many visitors – from old tourists in carriages getting off a five-star hotel near the entrance to young day-trippers arriving for a couple of hours from New Delhi – you’d think it might be destined to disappoint.

-But with a little careful planning and the right approach, you will find the site as enchanting and engaging as any other on the planet.
+But with a little careful planning and the right approach, you’ll find the site as enchanting and engaging as any on the planet.

 When to travel?

 The best time is from November to February, otherwise it can be unbearably hot or rainy.
-You will still be able to get some great off-season discounts.
+You’ll still be able to get some great off-season discounts.

-The Taj Mahal appears to gradually alter its color in the changing light of the day.
-It is worth the effort to get up early and spend the sunrise there, as it majestically reveals itself.
-Visiting sunrise will also allow you to beat the huge crowds that start arriving later in the morning.
+The Taj Mahal seems to gradually alter its color in the changing light of the day.
+It’s worth the effort to get up early and spend the sunrise there, as majestically it reveals itself.
+Visiting at sunrise will also allow you to beat the huge crowds that start arriving later in the morning.

 Position

 Agra, in the state of Uttar Pradesh, about 200 kilometers (125 miles) from Delhi.
-It is part of the famous tourist circuit of the Golden Triangle of India.
+It is part of the famous Golden Triangle tourist circuit of India.

 What to bring to the Taj Mahal